Abelian Duality for Generalised Maxwell Theories: Expectation Values

 Focusing on the case $m=0$, the Hodge decomposition splits $C^\infty(X)$ in each degree as a sum of eigenspaces for $\Delta^2$, or equivalently as a sum of eigenspaces for $\Delta$.
 The eigenspaces are the spaces of solutions to $\Delta \phi = \lambda \phi$, which we think of as the energy $\sqrt \lambda$ pieces of the space of fields (by analogy with the Klein-Gordon equation in Lorentzian signature).
 The cohomology is then represented by the harmonic / massless piece. \end{example}

-From now on we'll always suppose that the complex $\mc E$ has no cohomology outside of degree zero.
-We don't expect this hypothesis to be necessary, but including it makes the argument below simpler, and is satisfied by the theories we study in this paper.
-With this condition relaxed, the expectation value would involve projecting to the subspace $\sym(H^0(\mc E)) \le H^0(\sym \mc E)$ corresponding to global degree zero observables.
+\begin{lemma} Suppose $(\Phi, \LL)$ is an elliptic classical field theory on a manifold $X$ as in Definition \ref{elliptic_theory_def}, and suppose that the zeroth cohomology $\mr H^0(\mc E)$ of the elliptic complex $\mc E$ is trivial (for instance, if $X$ is compact as above, and the theory has no massless modes).
+Then the space of global degree 0 quantum smeared observables $\obssm_\Phi(X)_0$ (as in Definition \ref{deg_0_observables}) is quasi-isomorphic to $\CC$. \end{lemma}

-Suppose now that we're considering a theory with no massless modes; for instance, we might restrict to the subcomplex with $\mc M^\perp$ in degree zero.
-Then the elliptic complex $\mc E$ is contractible, therefore the cohomology of $\obssm = \sym(\mc E)$ is isomorphic to $\sym(0) = \CC$ in degree zero.
-To see this is also true for the smeared \emph{quantum} observables we use a simple spectral sequence argument, using the filtration of the complex by $\sym$ degree.
+\begin{proof} By definition, the smeared \emph{classical} degree 0 observables on $X$ are given by the symmetric algebra $\sym(\mr H^0(\mc E))$ (note: not the larger object $\mr H^0(\sym(\mc E))$), which is isomorphic to $\sym(0) = \CC$ in degree zero by assumption.
+To see this is also true for the smeared \emph{quantum} degree 0 observables we use a simple spectral sequence argument, using the filtration of the complex by $\sym$ degree.
 The BV operator is extended from the map from $\sym^2$ to $\sym^0$ by the $L^2$ pairing, so in general lowers $\sym$-degree by two.
 The $E_1$ page of the spectral sequence computes the cohomology of the classical complex of smeared observables (i.e. the cohomology with respect to only the $\sym$ degree 0 part of the differential), and the spectral sequence converges to the cohomology of the complex of smooth quantum observables (i.e. the cohomology with respect to the entire differential).
+Since the $E_1$ page is quasi-isomorphic to $\CC$ in degree 0, so must be the $E_\infty$ page. \end{proof}

+\begin{remark} In fact it's enough to assume a weaker condition: instead of requiring that $\mr H^0(\mc E)$ vanishes, it's enough to assume that every degree zero element of the factor $\Phi_c$ of $\mc E$ coming from ordinary fields, rather than BV antifields, vanishes in cohomology. \end{remark}

-Since the $E_1$ page is quasi-isomorphic to $\CC$ in degree 0, so must be the $E_\infty$ page.
-Finally we observe that there is a \emph{unique} quasi-isomorphism from this complex of smooth observables on $U$ to $\CC$ characterised by the property that 1 in $\sym^0$ maps to 1.
-We call this the \emph{expectation value} map.
-It takes a degree zero smeared quantum observable and returns a number.
+Note that in these circumstances there is a \emph{canonical} quasi-isomorphism from the global smeared observables to $\CC$, characterized by the property that the class of the observable 1 in $\sym^0$ maps to 1.